snrism/c2pa-service-example/README.md

 # c2patool Python service example

-This repository is forked from [Node.js](https://github.com/contentauth/c2pa-service-example) and has the Python equivalent server example.
+This repository is forked from [Node.js](https://github.com/contentauth/c2pa-service-example) implementation and has the Python equivalent server implementation.
 The functionalityy remains the same and allows users to upload images and add a C2PA manifest to each image.

 ## Install and build